MetaMask/core/docs/contributing.md

 > If you're migrating an existing package to the monorepo, please see [the package migration documentation](./package-migration-process-guide.md).
 > You may be able to make use of `create-package` when migrating your package, but there's a lot more to it.

-Manually a new monorepo package can be a tedious, even frustrating process.
-To spare us from that suffering, we have created a CLI that automates most of the job for us, creatively titled [`create-package`](../scripts/create-package/).
+Manually creating a new monorepo package can be a tedious, even frustrating process.
+To alleviate that problem, we have created a CLI that automates most of the job for us, creatively titled [`create-package`](../scripts/create-package/).
 To create a new monorepo package, follow these steps:

 1. Create a new package using `yarn create-package`.